 6) Look around whether you can spot loose material around crucial sections such as your home’s chimney or vents.

-8) You should check your entire roof for signs of rot, mould and moisture.
+8) You should check your entire roof for signs of rot, mold, and moisture.
 Note that those spots are not necessarily always right below the damaged section of the roof.
-Water may well flow from the roof to other spots which means that the actual roof damage might be in an entirely different location.
+Water may well flow from the roof to other areas, which means that the actual roof damage might be in an entirely different location.

-10) Make sure that all your vents such as those in the kitchen or in the bathroom do actually go outside.
+10) Make sure that all your vents, such as those in the kitchen or the bathroom, do actually go outside.
 Vents that end up inside the attic as supposed to outside your home should be fixed.

-It’s also important that home owners know about the materials used on their roof.
-Those roofing materials may often decide about the lifespan of a roof.
+It’s also important that homeowners know about the materials used on their roof.
+Those roofing materials may often decide the lifespan of a roof.

 Otherwise, tile roofs can last a very long time, sometimes up to 100 years.
-Damage normally occurs to individual tiles which then can be replaced relatively easily.
+Damage usually occurs to individual tiles, which then can be replaced relatively easily.

 Wooden roofs demand special attention since they are prone to damage from insects such as termites or ants.

-Never attempt to carry out roof repairs on your own and always choose a reputable roofing company.
-Let them advise you what needs to be done and have them provide you with estimates for their work.
+Never attempt to carry out roof repairs on your own, and always choose a reputable roofing company.
+Let them advise you on what needs to be done and have them provide you with estimates for their work.

 What to Do If Your Roof Needs To Be Replaced

 Some roofing materials are less suitable than others.
-For example, a roof that may not be very resistant to fire would not be recommended in an area that is prone do frequent fires in the area.
-If you live in such an area you should consider materials that are fire resistant such as metal or tile.
+For example, a roof that may not be very resistant to fire would not be recommended in an area that is prone to frequent fires in the area.
+If you live in such an area, you should consider fire-resistant materials such as metal or tile.

-Selecting the materials for the roof will also mean to consider your home’s framing.
+Selecting the materials for the roof will also mean considering your home’s framing.
 You cannot assume that any type of roofing material will be suitable for just about any home’s structure.
 Some materials such as tile or slate may be too heavy for your home’s framing.

 Prevention Is Always Better Than Needing To Replace Your Entire Roof